 Meet the staff of Ferrous Processing & Trading’s management team who are unsurpassed in their experience and expertise.

-Mr. Sherman is a seasoned executive responsible for the human, material and financial welfare of the organization and those within it.
+Mr. Sherman is chairman of the board.
+He is a seasoned executive responsible for supporting FPT’s strategic growth initiatives.
 Mr. Sherman’s perspective is long term, strategic and futuristic in nature.
 In keeping with his forward vision, he also ensures that tactical measures designed to promote attainment of strategic goals are implemented on a current basis.

 Starting his career in the scrap business with Intermetco Ltd., Mr. Sherman worked in trading and various management positions.
 In 1977 he moved to Windsor, Ontario where he became General Manager and later, President of K Scrap Resources, Ltd.